AsafMesi/CloudService/README.md

 - Whether the connection was successful or not
 - Any errors that occurred during the connection

+You may want to review the 'connectionLog.txt' file for more information on the connection status.

 ## Authors
 Asaf Mesialty & Shir Fintsy